lerer-veracode/Veracode-manual-for-GitHub/README.md

 </details>
 <br/>

-> :bulb: The above example script used a very specific trigger for changes in TypeScript/JavaScript packaging file __`package-lock.json`__.
-Different programming language may result in different trigger __`on`__ scan attributes
+> :bulb: The above example script is using a very specific trigger for changes in TypeScript/JavaScript packaging definition file __`package-lock.json`__.
+Different programming language will require different __`on`__ scan attributes trigger.

 ## Import Findings

 With our different Static scanning, we now have the ability to import the findings using different techniques

 ### Visualize Pipeline Findings as Pull Request comment
-The basic form of 'import' is not really an import but more of a surfacing the result.
-When the Pipeline Scan run within a workflow, all messages are kept inside the workflow.
+The basic form of 'import' is rather a surfacing of the result.
+When a Pipeline Scan run within a workflow, all messages are kept inside the workflow.
 However, when we are using the scan as part of a Pull Request, we may want to copy the Scan output as a comment in the Pull Request main `Conversation` tab.

-to do that we can utilize build-in GitHub scripting functionality.
+To do that we can utilize build-in GitHub scripting functionality.
 (This is not a __Veracode__ function)

 See __[basic example](https://github.com/Lerer/veracode-pipeline-PR-comment)__

 <details>
 <summary>Another inline example</summary>